Skip to content

 March 19, 2010: Olga received an invitation for a clinical trial from Italy.

-April 13, 2010: Olga’s flight went well.
+April 13, 2010: Olga’s flight to Napoli went well.
 She was met at the airport.
 On Monday she was hospitalized.
 She had a blood test and was installed a catheter.
 Today Olga had PET imaging, and another study is scheduled for Friday.
-She practically has to use sign language to communicate as there is no translator at the hospital.

-April 27, 2010: Olga received therapeutic injections, as the initial diagnostic injection was well distributed in the body.
+April 27, 2010: Olga received therapeutic injections.
 If all goes well, Olga will be able to fly home on May 2.
 She will then return to Italy for follow-up tests in 40 days.

 May 28, 2010: Olga returned home in early May.
 She now goes for weekly blood tests to monitor for possible toxicity.
 Yesterday she had the first CT scan since the therapeutic injection, and the results are very good!
 Only two enlarged lymph nodes still remain.

-June 10, 2010: We are happy to report that based on control scans, Olga is now disease-free!
+June 10, 2010: Based on control scans, Olga is in remission!
 She was the first patient on the trial with such a good result.

 September 21, 2010: Unfortunately, Olya’s disease is progressing again.
 She needs to return to Italy for a second injection in October.
 Please help Olya with paying for her travel expenses (roundtrip to Italy costs close to $1,000).